opencog/atomspace/opencog/persist/sql/README.md

 Bulk Save and Restore
 ---------------------
-At last! bulk save of atoms that were previous created is done by getting to the opencog prompt (`telnet localhost 17001`) and issuing the
+At last!
+Bulk save of atoms that were previously created is done by getting to the opencog prompt (`telnet localhost 17001`) and issuing the
 commands:
 ```